5hubh4m/simple_ra/README.md

 * `table_name;` : Displays whole view/table from a view/table named `table_name`

 * `SELECT [predicate] (expression);` : Select using a predicate from expression.
 Predicate is a list of elementary boolean expressions.
-The following predicate expressions are valid
+The following predicate expressions are valid.
+The predicate expression is right associative and precedence of `&&` and `||` is the same.

 >`value > value`